rsdn/CodeJam/PerfTests/Docs/Concepts.md

 In additional to the list above there are some limitations:

 * Competitions use its own configuration system.
-Please do not apply BenchmarkDotNet's `[Config]` attributes to the competition classes, the behavior is undefined.
+Please do not apply BenchmarkDotNet's `[Config]` attributes to the competition classes, resulting behavior is undefined.

 * Competitions do not support diagnosers by default.
 You need to set up toolchain from BenchmarkDotNet to enable diagnosers.